Engin-Boot/pong-stage-Logan111/Stage0/give-me-a-name.md

 ### Scenario: how to rate the user experience

-  Given the player launced the game and waiting in the lobby
+  Given the player launched the game and waiting in the lobby

   When the player press "Rate Us" option on menu bar

-  Then it redirects to playstore where the player can rate
+  Then it redirect to playstore where the player can rate

 ### Scenario: how to exit the game

-  Given the player launced the game and waiting in the lobby
+  Given the player launched the game and waiting in the lobby

   When the player press "exit" option on menu bar